DanBuchan/profile_drift_new/README.md

 ## 2. Drift analysis

-1. Use prep_pfam_fasta.py to make a fasta file of all PF families in Pfam-A.full.uniprot
+1. Use prep_pfam_fasta.py to make a fasta file of all PF families in Pfam-A.full.uniprot, The makeblastdb to make a blsat db of it
-1. Psiblast Consensus seq against pfam blast db, Save number of hits for each family at each iteration, Additionally save sequences at each iteration IF we detect drift and build an MSA
+2. Psiblast Consensus seq against pfam blast db, Save number of hits for each family at each iteration, Additionally save sequences at each iteration IF we detect drift and build an MSA
+   > python run_pfam_rep_blasts.py
+   user run_pfam_psiblast.py on myriad to coordinate this.

 ## 2b